asharahmed/us-econ-growth/readme.md

 ## Ideal Models for this Project

 1. How many components in this HMM?

-THere are 2 components in this HMM.
+There are 2 components in this HMM.
 The first component is the recession component, and the second component is the growth component.
+More components to be added in order to improve the model, such as a component for a recession that lasts for 2 years, a component for a recession that lasts for 3 years, and so on.

 2. How can it be improved?

 The model can be improved by adding more components.
 For example, the model can be improved by adding a component for a recession that lasts for 2 years, a component for a recession that lasts for 3 years, and so on.
+Adding more components means that the model will be accurate, as it will be able to account for the possibility of a variety of recessions for more than 1 year as well as other complex scenarios.

 3. What other appropriate models can be used for GDP growth other than a HMM or Gaussian distribution?

 A Gaussian distribution is not appropriate for GDP growth because GDP growth is not normally distributed.
 A Hidden Markov Model is also not appropriate for GDP growth because GDP growth is not a discrete variable.
 A better model for GDP growth would be an ARIMA model.
 An ARIMA model is a time series model that uses past values to predict future values.
 An ARIMA model is appropriate for GDP growth because GDP growth is a time series variable.

 4. What is the ARIMA model?

 The ARIMA model is a time series model that uses past values to predict future values.
 The ARIMA model is appropriate for GDP growth because GDP growth is a time series variable.

+5. What is the SARIMA model?

+SARIMA is a seasonal ARIMA model, meaning that it is an ARIMA model that accounts for seasonality.
+The SARIMA model is appropriate for GDP growth because GDP growth is a time series variable, and GDP growth is effected by seasonal factors.
+For example, in many nations, consumer spending increases during the holiday season, which is why the SARIMA model is appropriate for GDP growth.
+Similarly agricultural production may vary from season to season, which is why the SARIMA model is appropriate for such GDP growth.

+6. Why has U.S. GDP grown exponentially?

+The U.S. GDP, according to historical data has been growing at an increasing rate, which is why the simulation projects exponential economic growth for the next 80 years.
+The simulation is based on a normal distribution, which assumes that the GDP growth rate will be the same in the future as it has been in the past.
+With the future addition of a Hidden Markov Model, the simulation will be more accurate.

 ## Results